gvdm/targeting-form-id/README.md

-# Targeting a AJAX enabled
+# Targeting an AJAX enabled form

 Specifically I need a way to add an event handler to a specific form from a specific comet.
 There several forms on the page each to their own comet.